 7.6 The above allowances should not be aggregated but applied in sequence to provide the Adjusted Replacement Cost of a particular item.
-Care should be taken to ensure that buildings or floor areas awarded the above allowances are not used in calculating overcapacity allowances in section 8.0.
+Care should be taken to ensure that buildings or floor areas awarded the above allowances stated at 7.5 are not used in calculating overcapacity allowances in section 8.0.